-Modern social networks offer a range of private settings for their users.
+Modern social networks offer a range of privacy settings for their users.
 For instance, some of the basic settings Facebook are ‘’Who can see my stuff?’’, ‘’Who can contact me?’’, ‘’Who can look me up?’’.
 You need to press ‘’Edit’’ and choose the options you need.
 (You can read more about Facebook privacy tools on their webpage where you can find any detailed information).

 Below you can read the checklist for activating ‘’private browsing’’ in Chrome.

 You should click ‘’More’’ at the top right corner and then New Incognito Window.
-After that in the top corner of a new window, check for the Incognito icon (Detailed information is provided here).
+After that in the top corner of a new window, check for the Incognito icon (Detailed information is here).

 As an alternative, you can set up a “supervised profile” in your Chrome browser.
-Certain limitations will be applied for your children when they browse through Chrome.
+Certain limitations will be applied to your children when they browse through Chrome.
 You may define a list of sites which can be visited by your child.
 Besides, you have the opportunity to ban some websites, and he or she will be able to surf any except those from the list.

 #3 Be anonymous with a VPN when you surf the Internet